 When you think you’ve let it go, something happens to churn it up all over again.

-You are feeling stupid for not doing something to get a piece of justice for yourself.
+You feel stupid for holding your peace and not doing something to get a piece of justice for yourself.

-Most times you understand that “vengeance belongs to the Lord and He will repay”.
-But then there are days you wonder when He will repay, or if He will ever repay
+Indeed, most times you understand that “vengeance belongs to the Lord and He will repay”.
+But there are days you wonder when He will repay, or if He will ever repay

 Because people moved on.
 And you feel like you never did.

-And you want to jump in and set the record straight!
+And so you want to jump in and set the record straight, once again.